 Upon filling out the options and selecting Set Range, the time range for your current query will automatically be set to a custom range based on the time on the event for which you selected the option.

 As you can see, everything else remains the same.
-This is a powerful feature because it is common in troubleshooting scenarios that you find a relevant event, but you want to see events that happen around the same time in order to complete the picture and get to root cause.
+This is a powerful feature because it is common in troubleshooting scenarios that you find a relevant event, but you want to see events that happen around the same time in order to complete the picture and get to the root cause.
 Of course, you could manually enter the time range using the custom time range option from the search bar, but this context menu makes it much easier to get to the events you care about.

 View Event in Context